caslabuiowa/OptimalBezierTrajectoryGeneration/README.md

 # BezierTrajectory

-The purpose of this repository is to build a library that can be used to generate optimal trajectories for multiple vehicles using Bezier curves.
+The purpose of this repository is to build a library that can be used to generate optimal trajectories, states and control inputs for autonomous vehicles using Bernstein polynomials.

-This project has three main parts: Bezier curve library, optimal generation, and displaying the results.
+This project has three main parts: Bezier curve library, Optimal control solver, and results plotting.

 ## Bezier Curve Library

-Bezier curves are parametric curves which use Bernstein polynomials as a basis.
-They have many useful properties which can be found at this website (https://pomax.github.io/bezierinfo/) and this paper (Farouki, The Bernstein polynomial basis: a centennial retrospective).
-The Bezier curve library is used to leverage the power of these curves by performing actions such as taking the derivative, increasing the order, and finding the norm squared of curves.
+Bezier curves are parametric curves which use Bernstein polynomials as a polynomial basis.
+They possess many useful properties which can exploited for motion planning [1].
+The Bezier Curve Library implements such properties together with computationally efficient algorithms to compute the max/min of a Bezier curve, the distance between Bezier curves, etc.

-## Optimal Generation
+## Optimal Control solver

 By applying a desired cost function and constraints, the optimal trajectories for vehicles can be computed.
 The optimizer being used is the SciPy function minimize.
-This function is very similar to MATLAB's fmincon.
 The specific algorithm being used is "SLSQP".

 ## Displaying Results